 Also, his administration oversaw the fall of Saigon and the final, humiliating retreat from Vietnam via a panicked rooftop evacuation by helicopter of the U.S. embassy staff.

-Until Gerald Ford took office, presidential assassination attempts had been a man’s world.
+Until Gerald Ford took office, the realm of would-be presidential assassins had been a man’s world.
 But in the Seventies, all the old rules were being rewritten, including that one.

 The second of these women was Sara Jane Moore, whose story resembles something out of a Desperate Housewives or Weeds script more than anything else.